What Is Thai Coconut Chicken Soup?

 LET’S GET THIS RIGHT

-Why does my thai coconut chicken soup taste flat?
+Why does my Thai coconut chicken soup taste flat?

 Can I substitute ginger for galangal?